bohJiang12/cs217-assignments/README.md

-# CS217 Assignment 2
+# CS217 Assignment 3

 **Author**: Bohan Jiang

 ## Introduction

-Based on the functionalities implemented by assignment 1, this assignment adds several functions to it:
+Based on the functionalities implemented by assignment 2, this assignment wraps existing functionalities into a docker container.
-1. Enable users to add comments to an existing note
-2. Enable delete function for users to delete an existing note
-3. Deploy a sqlite database to the backend for query/store data of the note-taking app

 ## File structure
 - `/notebook`: python package for running the Flask note-taking app